 - Purchased and made shovel-ready a 56-acre manufacturing site in Amberley Village.

-- Completed the redevelopment of the former Cincinnati Gardens site in Bond Hill.
+- Completed the repositioning of the former Cincinnati Gardens site in Bond Hill.

 - Launched its first Revolving Loan Fund in 2016 in partnership with the Kresge Foundation, targeting a gap in financing for real estate for micro-enterprises.

 - Expanded REACH (Rehab Across Cincinnati and Hamilton County), a partnership between The Port Authority and the Hamilton County Land Bank focused on single-family home rehabilitation.